lostjared/acidcamGL/README.md

 ![ScreenShot3](https://github.com/lostjared/acidcamGL/blob/master/screens/windows.jpg?raw=true "screenshot3")

-Join us on Discord: https://discord.gg/kSxTe6M8
+# Motivation

+Just to create something that I can use to create fun video and artwork to share online.

+# Requirements

 This project requires a system with a good enough graphics card to be running OpenGL 3.3 or greater.
 It will not work on lower specs.

-How to compile on macOS:
+# How to compile on macOS:

 This project requires libacidcam,GLFW,GLEW,OpenGL,OpenCV,FFmpeg